“The road to success and the road to failure are almost exactly the same.” — Colin R. Davis

 However hard we may try though, we can’t always do this alone.
 We need support from others.
 And by the same token, we must also support others in return.
 Strength cannot be derived from an army of one.
 But a positive outlook and the belief in collective ability will take you from strength to strength.
 Remember, two heads are always better than one.

-Talking of failure, an old parable of the wise and foolish builder comes to mind.
+Talking of failure, an old parable of the wise and foolish builder provides a rather relevant notion.
 They taught me this one in primary school and it’s stuck in my mind ever since.
 The story follows two men building houses.
 The first man chose to build his house on the sand because it was easy to access and quick to make, and the other man took the hard route up the rocky hill and spent many months building his house up there.
 As you can imagine, it didn’t take long for Mr Sand’s house to get swept away once a torrential storm broke out.
 Whereas Mr Rock’s house was safe.
 No matter how hard the storm hit, his house was immovable.
 His foundation was solid.

 His efforts paid off.